ShimonMalnick/ComputerVision/NeuronVisualization/readme.md

 random noise and by performing the above on a neuron that classifies the 'parachute' class, I get the following result:
 ![Parachute](./src/images/parachute.png)

+One can see shapes of parachutes in the given image in the center and upper part of the image.